RussCODE/Library/README.md

 		b) Click the "Status" dropdown and select the new book status (E.g., Available) on the dropdown

-		d) Click the "Update book" button on the modal window.
+		c) Click the "Update book" button on the modal window.

-		//TODO: FIX

 Add Hold (library customer places hold on book currently checked-out)